Adrian Cheng: Business career

 Early in his career, Cheng was a banker at Goldman Sachs and UBS.
-In 2002, Cheng left UBS AG Cheng to join his family's business Chow Tai Fook Holdings.
+In 2002, Cheng left UBS AG to join his family's business Chow Tai Fook Holdings.
 In 2002, he became executive director of the listed Chow Tai Fook Jewelry Group.

-In March 2007, Cheng became executive director and a board member at New World Development, a Hong Kong-listed company.
+In March 2007, Cheng became executive director and a board member at New World Development.
 In 2012, he became joint general manager of New World Development and was also recognised by the World Economic Forum in the same year as a Young Global Leader.
 He later became executive vice-chairman of NWD in 2015.

 In 2008, Cheng founded K11.
 It merges art and commerce, a concept which has been referred to as "cultural commerce."
 Cheng's first K11 cultural-retail mall opened in Tsim Sha Tsui, Hong Kong in 2009.
 It later opened a branch in Shanghai.
 Since then, other branches have been opened in Guangzhou, Hong Kong, Shanghai, Shenyang, and Wuhan.
 He founded the K11 Art Foundation (KAF) in 2010, which focuses on promoting and supporting Chinese artists and their works.
 He initiated collaborations between internationally recognised museums and art institutions such as Palais de Tokyo in Paris, and Institute of Contemporary Arts (ICA) in London, showcasing Chinese artists.
 The foundation also has an art village in Wuhan.
 In 2012, Cheng featured in Fortune magazine's 40 Under 40 list.
 In 2013, he launched K11 Artmall.
 His work with K11 led him to be included in the ArtReview Power100 list several times since 2014, most recently in 2021.

-Cheng focused on reinventing retail in many of the NWD projects.
-Aged 29, Cheng established the K11 brand.
-It merges art and retail, a concept which has been referred to as "cultural commerce."
-According to Town & Country magazine, it blends the usual retail experience with art, lessening the focus on the transactional part of retail and more about the experience.
-The concept came from K11's “art x commerce,” a business model it created after research revealed a shift in demand from older generations to millennials.
-This began with the launch of K11 Artmall in 2013, a hybrid of retail and art gallery.
-Cheng said his aim was to expose art and the artists to "a broader audience."
-This followed with K11 MUSEA in 2019, which according to Artnet was the centerpiece of Victoria Dockside.
-The cultural retail vision also expanded into mainland China with K11 ECOAST in 2022.
-One author referred to Cheng as a “pioneer of cultural commerce” after his 15 years development the concept.